 In 1756, Thomas was one of the signatories to a marriage settlement between his nephew, Richard Lockwood Jnr, and Miss Elizabeth Carden, daughter of John Carden and Rebecca Minchin who were married circa 1717.
 Minchin Carden (1722-1785) of Fishmoyne was her brother.
 See William Bunbury I for more.

 On January 30th 1756, Thomas left Kill for Dublin with his two eldest sons Cam and Willy, wending their way up through the gorse bushes and soft marshes of the west Wicklow mountains.
 The following day, he put the two boys into School with the Rev. William Darby, Curate of St. Michan's parish in Christchurch.
 The cost of their education would be 20 Guineas a year each ‘for Dyet, Lodgings & tuition’ and a further two Guineas each for their 'entrance’.
 Here the two boys must have gazed upon the organ at St Michan's upon which the great Handel had played during his visit to Dublin fourteen years earlier.
 They may have also been fascinated by the mummified remains of a nun, a crusader and other corpses kept in the vaults beneath.
-The Rev. William Darby was a son of William Darby, gentleman.
-Born in Dublin in 1717, he was educated by a Dr Young and entered Trinity College on 17 August 1735 aged 17.
+The Rev. William Darby was a son of William Darby, gentleman, and may well have been a grandson of the pewterer (and 'Butterer') John Darby of Darby Square, St Werburgh's.
+Born in Dublin in 1717, the Rev William was educated by a Dr Young and entered Trinity College on 17 August 1735 aged 17.
 He became a scholar in 1738, received his BA in 1740 and an MA in 1743.
 He joined the Church of Ireland, being ordained deacon in 1743, and priest in 1744, for the diocese of Kildare.
 He became a Doctor of Divinity at Trinity in 1746, upon which he was appointed Curate of St Michan's.
 He held the Curacy for an impressive twenty years.
 From 1760, he was also chaplain of Forenaughts (a Wolfe stronghold) and Hainstown in Kildare.
 He is recorded as running a school at Ballygall, Co Dublin, so it is possible that this is the school where the Bunbury boys were educated.
 His family included a son Anthony (who later received a TCD BA) and a son William. *